UniOfGreenwich/softwareproject_-team-1/README.md

 - **Use Case Diagrams**- show which functions of the system interact with the environment.
 - **Sequence Diagrams**- show the actions whilst using the system between the user and system components.
 - **Class Diagrams**- show classes and their relationships within the system.
-- **State Diagrams**- show the systems response to any events that occur during runtime.
+- **State Diagrams**- show the response of the system to any events that occur during runtime.
+- **Activity Diagrams** - shows the actions the system takes, rather than the message and information flow of user of system.

 This phase also includes updated references and Kanban and a new Gantt chart to display the key milestones for Phase/2 activity until delivery on 23/1/24.
-Previous tasks from Phase/1 have been labelled accordingly and archived to clear up confusion between done and ongoing tasks of Phase/2.
+Previous tasks from Phase/1 have been labeled accordingly and archived to clear up the confusion between completed and ongoing tasks of Phase/2.

 ## Overall Architecture of the System
 The library system needs many functions specified by the customer to be implemented, for example, inventory searching, fine payment, secure login and rule-sets for both normal and super users.
 A lot of transactional functions exist whilst a desire for data storage and event processing also exists.
 The system architecture needs to create an amalgamation of many traditional application types.